thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 is notified of the event quickly in order for them to take further action as fastas possible.
 These actions may include emailing the bus company to alert them of the event.

 The Bus Factor project must also perform with a high level of accuracy.
-Therefore, it must accurately detect when an incident occurs and identify the entity which has caused it.
+Therefore, it must accurately detect the location and status of the traffic lights, when an incident occurs and identify the entity which has caused it.
 It must also accurately report back to the user in order to give them the correct information about the incident.
 If the program does not fulfill these requirements it has the potential to accuse the wrong entity of causing the incident.
 This may have detrimental consequences when making this information known to the listeners of the podcast or bus company.